-CEE: Volatile electricity prices on power markets1.
-September 2014. / SEE Energy News
+CEE: Volatile electricity prices on power markets, SEE Energy News

 Czech and Slovak day ahead power fell on Friday due to falling demand at the weekend but outages helped drive Hungarian spot prices higher, traders said.